FullFact/python-batchmailchimp/README.rst

        mc_user='YOUR_USERNAME',
        batch=True)

-If we do this, operations are stored in a batch object.
+If we do this, operations are stored up in the client, to be run later.
 For example:

 .. code:: python